 Let’s be honest.
 It’s 2017 and we’re attached to our phones.
 Many of us immediately reach for them as soon as the alarm goes off in the morning.
 We send texts, write emails, make calls, browse the web, FaceTime, look up recipes – basically, just about everything can be done from a device that fits in our hand.

 It’s no surprise to hear that over 70 percent of U.S. adults own a smartphone.
-Nor is it to hear that more than 50 percent of internet usage is from a mobile device.
+Nor is it to hear that nearly 60 percent of internet usage is from a mobile device.
 As web designers, we make every website completely responsive.
 Meaning that a website’s system will react and adjust to the users’ specific screen size.
 This involves a lot of testing to ensure that the site reads well across all devices, not just on an iPhone or a PC.
 Consistency in design is hugely important, as it can (and does) impact your user experience.

 There are many benefits to this design, but it is worth noting that a mobile responsive site will: